marclerodrigues/imopi_crawler/README.md

   ImopiCrawler.properties(base_url, page, [YourListHere])
   ```

-By default this package if configure to retry 10 times the same url if an HTTP Exception is raised you can change that by running:
+By default this package if configure to retry 10 times the same url if an HTTP Exception is raised, you can change that by running:

   ```elixir
   ImopiCrawler.properties(base_url, page, [], number_of_retries)